tommy-mor/glue-statistics/stats_viewer_docs.rst

 Contents
 --------

-* How to use the Statistics Viewer
+#.
+How to Use the Statistics Viewer
-* Making the Data Viewer Skeleton
+#.
+Making the Data Viewer Skeleton
-* Modifying the Toolbar
+#.
+Modifying the Toolbar
-* Accessing the Data Collection
+#.
+Accessing the Data Collection
-* Listening for Changes with Messages
+#.
+Listening for Changes with Messages
-* Plot Layers
+#.
+Plot Layers
-* Qt Design
+#.
+Qt Design
-* Creating the Plugin (and how to update it easily)
+#.
+Creating the Plugin (and how to update it easily)
+#.
+Common bugs and how to fix them

 .. code-block:: rst